Alyilyas/volcanic-tsunami-detection/README.md

 ---

-## ⚙️ Setup Instructions
+## ⚙️ Setup instructions

 This guide provides step-by-step instructions for setting up the project.
-Please follow the guide for your operating system.
+Please follow the guide for your operating system:

-### macOS Guide 
+### macOS guide 

 On macOS, the best way to manage developer tools is with **Homebrew**, a package manager for command-line tools.